metadriverse/metadrive/docs/source/generalization_env_config.rst

 We do generalization experiments under the default setting of GeneralizationEnv.
 To reproduce our experiment results, no special configuration is needed.

-However, Pg-Drive can also support other research topics, and we will simply introduce the meaning of some configuration options of GeneralizationEnv.
+However, PGDrive can also support other research topics, and we will simply introduce the meaning of some configuration options of GeneralizationEnv.

 Draw Scene & Visualization